JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xue120@purdue.edu.

 ## News
+* [Oct.
+22, 2022] I accomplished 21.1 km with 1:43:56 (PB) in [the 2022 Purdue Boilermaker Half-marathon](https://purduehalf.com/) in West Lafayette.
+Thanks for my passion for running and consistent effort!
+Hope colleagues can enjoy sports and maintain a healthy life!

+* [Oct.
+1, 2022] Our paper **Supporting Post-disaster Recovery with Agent-based Modeling on Multilayer Social-physical Networks** was accepted at the Transportation Research Board 102nd Annual Meeting in Washington, DC **(TRB-23)**.
+See you in D.C. next January!

 * [Sept.
 24, 2022] Our paper [Online Eco-routing for Electric Vehicles using Combinatorial Multi-armed Bandit with Estimated Covariance](https://www.sciencedirect.com/science/article/pii/S1361920922002735?dgcid=coauthor) was online at **Transportation Research Part D: Transport and Environment**.

 * [August 17, 2022] I gave two talks titled **Artificial Intelligence in Urban Science Discovery: Graph Neural Networks** and **Optimization in Emerging Transportation Technologies: Adaptive Buses, Crowd-shipping Logistics** at Chang' An University, China.